andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/converting-complex-objective-c-macros-swift-functions.md

 An example situation that came to me on Twitter took the form of converting a macro that was a little more complicated than the simple example just presented.
 The input to the complex macro was a color, represented as a hexadecimal value, along with an alpha, represented as a float.
 The output?
 A `UIColor` instance based on some bitwise manipulations to that hex value.

-I&#8217;ve created a GitHub example if you&#8217;d like to play around with everything.
+I've created a GitHub example if you'd like to play around with everything.
 The relevant code is reproduced below&#8230;

 <div class="resources">
   <div class="resources-header">